 That’s why you need to start trying some of these alternative healthy energy drinks.
 They’ll give you the energy boost you need without the negative side effects.

-Cold coffee may not sound appealing but before you knock it you should definitely try it; especially on a hot summers day.
+Cold coffee may not sound appealing, but before you knock it, you should definitely try it, especially on a hot summer day.